Skip to content

 Integrations are the connective tissue.
 A dedicated team plugs Pylon into “credit bureaus, title companies, insurance providers, document services”“mortgage touches everything” — across “REST, SOAP, file-based — the full spectrum” (Integrations JD).
 The pipeline’s order-outs, disclosures, AUS, and fraud checks all ride these connectors, and Settle hands the finished loan to the capital-markets takeout (the Citi trading desk and direct Wall Street access).

 Small, senior, and pointedly from outside mortgage: “We don’t come from the mortgage industry.
 We came in from the outside, got obsessed with the problem” (careers).
-30% are former founders and “many of us are former founders”; the engineering bio reads “Many ex-Stripes” (careers, API JD).
+30% are former founders; the engineering bio reads “Many ex-Stripes” (careers, API JD).
+All Palo Alto / hybrid at $130–220K + equity (Ashby).

 RolePersonBackground